 5. Employees do not believe that the feedback from you/your manager is accurate and objective

 6. You/your manager only concentrate on what the employee needs to improve and do not praise things done well

 7. You/your manager cannot identify the specific training to correct the problems exposed by coaching

-Let me hasten to assure you, that while I believe that many small businesses need coaching in their business, I don’t think you need to have all the skills you need yourselves.
+Let me hasten to assure you, that while I believe that many small businesses need coaching in their business, you don’t have to possess all the skills you need inhouse.

 For example, at ITDS, we take three approaches to helping you to get the coaching you want for your business fast.

 Let me share them with you.